Tricked111/Validating_password_strength/README.md

 **List of rules:**
 1. The password contains at least 1 uppercase and 1 lowercase letter.
-2. The password contains different characters
+2. The password contains different characters.
 3. The password does not contain a sequence of identical characters of length at least X.
 4. The password does not contain two identical substrings of length at least X.